- Travel and Places

 It's pleasant spring weather now, blue skies, beautiful blooms and the odd shower.

 Mild in the day but still bring a jacket.
 There will be a chill in the air in the morning and evenings, so if you are out for an evening meal and wanting to sit outside you may want a cardigan or sweater for when the sun goes in.

-In May it starts to get nicely warm and even the locals brave t-shirts.
+In May it starts to get nice and warm and even the locals brave t-shirts.
 The tourists brave the sea.

 What's the weather like in June in Majorca?

-Weather wise June is many of the locals and the tourist favorite month for weather.
+Weather-wise June is many of the locals and the tourist favourite month for weather.

 Expect temperatures of between 25 to 30 degrees during the day, cooling off to 20 in the evenings.